mcastorina/viter/README.md

 * `map`
 * `skip`
 * `every`
+* `rev`
 * `collect`

 ## Speed
-This module has ~5k generated lines of code, which means compilation may be noticeably slower but still less than 1s in debug mode.
+This module has ~6k generated lines of code, which means compilation may be noticeably slower but still less than 1s in debug mode.

 This module uses lazy iterator evaluation, meaning there are no